-Professor of Practice for the University of West Indies Open Campus and consultant at Matic Media Ltd, UK
+Founder and Managing Director, Professor of Practice for the University of West Indies Open Campus and consultant at Matic Media Ltd, UK

 Paul Bacsich is the Founder and Managing Director of Matic Media Ltd, a consultancy in the UK active in online learning since 1996.
 He is also Professor of Practice for the University of West Indies Open Campus, which is headquartered in Barbados.